goofansu/locale_plug/README.md

 # LocalePlug

-A plug to set locale for web applications.
+An Elixir plug to set locale for web applications.

 `locale` is detected according to following order:
 > params > cookies > "accept-language" in request headers